theflockers/release-service-bundles/pipelines/rh-push-to-registry-redhat-io/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 4.5.2
+* Make task order more explicit
+  * No functional change, the tasks already depended on the other tasks' results, but this makes it more explicit (and Tekton PLR UI is known to show incorrect order when relying on task results only)

 ## Changes in 4.5.1
 * Task `publish-pyxis-repository` should only run after `apply-mapping` has completed as it depends on the `repository` value